peucroccs/ML-Algorithms-From-Scratch/ML Algorithms/OLS/README.md

 ### Notes

 - This implementation prioritizes **clarity and learning** over performance.
-- No regularization or numerical stability techniques are applied.
 - Matrix inversion may fail if the design matrix is singular.